nami-evolving/local-first/README.md

-This is some text in me README
+This is text in me README

+And here is some more text.